 There is really only one reason for drilling a multilateral: the return on investment (ROI) for the operator is more than the alternative.
 Multilaterals are more expensive to drill, so production rates have to be higher for a longer period of time to payout the difference.
 Generally, multilateral wells are more effective in low to moderate permeability reservoirs.
 Retnanto and Economides10 showed that the cumulative production ratio for a low to moderate permeability reservoir was maintained for a longer period of time.
 In higher permeability reservoirs, production interference will occur between laterals at an earlier time reducing the effectiveness of the laterals.
 Additionally, production in the parent wellbore would be limited by tubing diameter for high permeability wells.

 Multilaterals can also be used in compartmentalized reservoirs or reservoirs with varying heterogeneities.
 Multilaterals will contact more of the producing formation increasing production and probably reserves.
 Again, drilling the multilaterals must generate a higher ROI than drilling multiple wells.
-Additional costs associated with multilaterals will depend upon the complexity of the multilateral and the cost of individual vertical or horizontal wells.
+Additional costs associated with multilaterals will depend upon the complexity of the multilateral and the cost of individual vertical or horizontal wells (check also oil well drilling well cost per foot).
 If surface locations or slots (in the case of an offshore platform or subsea template) are not available, then the economics become much more acceptable.

 Multilateral Drilling Wells Classification System